-This paper serves as a background document for Agenda Item 6: UNEA-6 assessment and lessons learned.
-The document outlines observations, lessons learned and recommendations from the meetings of the sixth session of the United Nations Environment Assembly (UNEA-6), held from 26 February to 1 March 2024 and the sixth meeting of the Open-ended Committee of Permanent Representatives (OECPR-6), held from 19 to 23 February 2024.
+This paper outlines observations, lessons learned and recommendations from the meetings of the sixth session of the United Nations Environment Assembly (UNEA-6), held from 26 February to 1 March 2024 and the sixth open-ended meeting of the Committee of Permanent Representatives (OECPR-6), held from 19 to 23 February 2024.

-The document has been prepared by the Secretariat, taking into account views expressed by Member States, observers and major groups and stakeholders at the meetings of the subcommittee of the Committee of Permanent Representatives (CPR) held on 18 April 2024 and 2 May 2024.
+The document has been prepared by the Secretariat, and will be updated taking into account the views expressed by Member States, observers and major groups and stakeholders at the upcoming meetings of the subcommittee of the Committee of Permanent Representatives (CPR) to be held on 18 April and 2 May 2024, with the aim of final consideration and possible endorsement by the Committee at its 166th meeting scheduled for 13 June 2024.

 It also factors in recommendations made by the Bureau of the CPR at its meeting held on 19 March 2024 and recommendations made by the OECPR-6 co-facilitators.